 Learn more about our Wisconsin electric and natural gas rates

-At Alliant Energy, we strive to deliver on our purpose-driven strategy to serve customers and build strong communities in everything we do.
-We take great pride in delivering cleaner, more reliable and resilient energy to all customers while maintaining affordable rates.
-For the past decade, we have expanded our use of cleaner, renewable energy, made the grid more resilient through advanced technologies and managed costs for customers—all while holding rates nearly flat.
+We strive to deliver on our purpose-driven strategy to serve customers and build strong communities.
+For the past decade, we have expanded our use of cleaner, renewable energy, made the grid more resilient through advanced technologies and managed costs for customers.

 A summary of our common rates can be found here (all are PDF format):